 A person planning a getaway on Salt Cay typically does so because it seems a remote place to get away from the hurried pace of life back home.
 What they will discover when they arrive is that, yes, it is a relatively secluded island, but there are also plenty of things to do there.
 Aside from the north shore beaches, there are also several historic and government landmarks that shouldn't be overlooked, and plenty of ways to spend exploring the outdoors.

-You'll discover a handful of beaches to visit on and near the island.
+You will find a handful of beaches to visit on and near the island.
 Snorkeling is an option at some of the beaches, for those who are so inclined.
 Just click on the beach names to read a detailed article concerning that section of the coast.

 South Point: South Point can be found by heading south west on Salt Cay.
 The dirt road leading up to the beach can be hard to manage in your typical vehicle, so a jeep or another vehicle with four-wheel drive and good suspension is recommended.

 A second alternative that beach-goers can consider is North Beach.
 Not only is North Beach powdered with ivory white sand, but hidden within the sand is a wide variety if colorful sea glass and shells, which make for lovely natural souvenirs.
 Of course, one can not overlook the crystal clear blue waters and the shady trees that dot the land scape.